amandilippandit/mars-world-model/README.md

 [![mujoco](https://img.shields.io/badge/physics-MuJoCo%203.8-orange)](https://mujoco.org/)
 [![three](https://img.shields.io/badge/viewer-three.js%200.167-black)](https://threejs.org/)

-Mars World Model is an end-to-end pipeline that builds a physically faithful Mars environment from procedural terrain and NASA DEM data, simulates it with MuJoCo at real Mars gravity, and exposes it through two interactive viewers — a native physics window and a browser-based PBR scene.
+Martian Regolith Physics Simulation Model is an end-to-end pipeline that builds a physically faithful Mars environment from procedural terrain and NASA DEM data, simulates it with MuJoCo at real Mars gravity, and exposes it through two interactive viewers — a native physics window and a browser-based PBR scene.
 The goal is a self-contained playground for training humanoid robot policies in Mars-relevant conditions, well before any humanoid actually goes there.

 The whole stack runs on a 16 GB MacBook Air.
 Heavy generative-rendering work optionally offloads to free Colab T4 / Kaggle P100 GPUs.